AmeriFlux Data Use Policy

 In August 2021, the AmeriFlux community moved to the AmeriFlux CC-BY-4.0 License.
 Most site PIs now share their sites’ data under the CC-BY-4.0 license.
 Data for some sites are shared under the historical AmeriFlux data-sharing policy, now called the AmeriFlux Legacy Data Policy.

-Important!
-If your project uses both CC-BY-4.0 and Legacy data, you must follow the AmeriFlux Legacy Data Policy for all AmeriFlux data used.
+Important for data users: If your project uses both CC-BY-4.0 and Legacy data, you must follow the AmeriFlux Legacy Data Policy for all AmeriFlux data used.

 Policy 1.
-AmeriFlux CC-BY-4.0 License
+AmeriFlux CC-BY-4.0 License (revised December 2025)

-Data shared under the CC-BY-4.0 license are available following the guidelines of the CC-BY-4.0 data usage license (Creative Commons by Attribution 4.0 International).
-The CC-BY-4.0 license specifies that the data user is free to Share (copy and redistribute the material in any medium or format) and/or Adapt (remix, transform, and build upon the material) for any purpose.
+Data are shared following the CC-BY-4.0 data usage license (Creative Commons by Attribution 4.0 International).
+The CC-BY-4.0 license requires that attribution be given with every use.
+With correct attribution, the data user is free to Share (copy and redistribute the material in any medium or format) and/or Adapt (remix, transform, and build upon the material) for any purpose.

 Data shared under the AmeriFlux CC-BY-4.0 License follow these attribution guidelines:

-Collaboration with data providers (AmeriFlux PIs) is not required under this CC-BY-4.0 license, but it can help avoid misinterpretation or other data issues and is appreciated by data providers.
+Note: Collaboration with data providers (AmeriFlux PIs) is not required under this CC-BY-4.0 license, but it can help avoid misinterpretation or other data issues and is appreciated by data providers.
 Regardless, it is recommended that data users inform data providers of forthcoming publications that use a site’s data.

 Policy 2.
 AmeriFlux Legacy Data Policy